Claude AI Review 2026: Opus 4.8 Launches With 88.6% SWE-Bench And Dynamic Workflows

 If you need images, voice, or an all-in-one tool: Stick with ChatGPT.

 Claude AI feels like working with a brilliant colleague who keeps getting promoted.
 ChatGPT feels like a feature-packed department.
-Both have their place, but Claude’s place has gotten dramatically larger.
+Both have their place, but with Opus 4.8 and Mythos arriving in weeks, Claude’s place keeps expanding.

-• ✗ Rate limits frustrate even $200/month subscribers
+• โœ— Rate limits still frustrate even Max subscribers

 Editor’s Rating

-The best AI for writing and coding combined.
-Missing multimedia keeps it from a perfect score, but for text-based professionals, nothing else comes close.
+The best AI for writing, coding, and agentic work combined.
+Missing multimedia keeps it from a perfect score, but with Opus 4.8 and dynamic workflows, nothing else comes closer for serious knowledge work.

-Missing points: No images, rate limits frustrating, Max tiers expensive.
-But for writing and coding quality combined?
+Missing points: No images, rate limits frustrating, Max tiers expensive, terminal coding still trails GPT-5.5.
+But for writing, agentic coding, and document-heavy work combined?
 Nothing comes close.

-Ready to try Claude?
+Ready to try Claude Opus 4.8?
 Start free at claude.ai

 T